-- 41. The Points Based Immigration regulations from UKVI require all overseas students from outside the EEA who wish to study in the UK for six months or longer to apply for a Tier 4 (General) Student Visa13. - 42.
-Although the majority of students will complete their thesis within the timescales provided for students on a Tier 4 visa, some students with more complex circumstances and unusual patterns of study may not do so.
-There is a five year cap on International Students who are studying at degree level or above in the UK whilst on a Tier 4 (General) or Student visa.
-Students already in receipt of a Tier 4 visa who are likely to exceed this period will need to apply for a CAS (Confirmation of Acceptance for Studies) in order to continue their studies 14. - 43.
-Students in receipt of a Tier 4 (General) Student visa are required to remain fully engaged with their programme of study at all times, including during periods of post-viva thesis correction, amendment or resubmission.
-This should include a minimum of one face-to-face contact point per month between student and member of departmental staff, e.g. supervisor, Director of Graduate Studies or Department Manager.
+45. Students in receipt of a Tier 4 (General) Student visa are required to remain fully engaged with their programme of study at all times, including during periods of post-viva thesis correction, amendment or resubmission.
+This should include a minimum of one face-to-face contact point per month between student and member of School staff, e.g. supervisor, Director of PGR Education or School Manager.
 A Skype meeting may exceptionally be considered acceptable as a face-to-face contact point, for example, in cases where a student is conducting fieldwork overseas, as long as a record is kept of the meeting (for example in the supervision log) and the record demonstrates that the student is engaging with their studies.
 Successive Skype meeting would not normally be considered acceptable.
 An exception to this may, however, be made in cases where a student is conducting fieldwork overseas.